 The injection accomplishes two things: First, if the pain is indeed coming from the hip joint the injection provides the patient with pain relief.
 Secondly, the injection serves to confirm the diagnosis.
 If the pain is a result of femoroacetabular impingement, a hip injection that relieves pain confirms that the pain is from the hip and not from the back.

 Because of its lack of popularity in the United States, few orthopedic surgeons have advanced training in hip arthroscopy.
-However, as the procedure is becoming more accepted and more popular, more and more surgeons are becoming trained in this area of orthopaedic surgery.
+However, as the procedure is becoming more accepted and more popular, more and more surgeons are becoming trained in this area of orthopedic surgery.

 The hip arthroscopy procedure has been slower to evolve than arthroscopy of other joints (such as the knee and shoulder) because the hip is much deeper in the body and therefore less accessible.
 Furthermore, because the hip is a “ball and socket”-type joint, it is necessary to employ traction so as to expose the joint enough to fit the surgical instruments inside the joint without causing further damage to the cartilage and labrum.